svpra7/svpra7/README.md

 - 💬 Ask me about my favorites programming language.
 - 📫 How to reach me: svpra7.
 - 😄 Pronouns: He.
-- ⚡ Fun fact: I paid for WinRAR.
+- ⚡ Fun fact: I paid for Pan.